Examples of Mr. Benice’s successful civil trial practice include:

-Plaintiff claimed that she was entitled to damages of $4,000,000 arising from SunCal’s alleged Breach of the Settlement Agreement.
-SunCal denied plaintiff’s claim.
+In March 2005, Mr. Benice successfully defended his client, the SunCal Companies ("SunCal"), from plaintiff’s (Connie Barthell) Breach of Settlement Agreement claim during binding arbitration before Judge James Ouderkirk.
+Plaintiff claimed that she was entitled to damages of $4,000,000 arising from SunCal's alleged Breach of the Settlement Agreement.
+SunCal denied plaintiff's claim.
 After a three-day arbitration hearing, Judge Ouderkirk ruled that SunCal had not breached the Settlement Agreement and awarded no damages to plaintiff.

 In April 2004, Mr. Benice successfully negotiated a $1,795,000 net settlement, to settle his client’s malpractice claims against the client’s former counsel, after jury selection concluded in an Orange County Superior Court Action.

+In November 2003, Mr. Benice successfully defended his client, defendant Nasar Aboubakare, from a plaintiffs’ fraud claim arising from a residential real estate purchase and sale transaction.
 In 2001, defendant sold plaintiffs a residence in North Orange County, California.
-Plaintiffs claimed that defendant had concealed substantial subsoil and other latent defects from plaintiffs prior to the sale.
+Plaintiffs claimed defendant had concealed substantial sub-soil and other latent defects from plaintiffs prior to the sale.
 Plaintiffs sought in excess of $450,000 in repair costs; $250,000 in diminution in value damages; and punitive claims for fraud.
 After a nine-day jury trial, the jury returned a 12-0 defense verdict in favor of Mr. Benice’s client, the defendant.

 In August 2003, Mr. Benice successfully defended his clients, the SunCal Companies, and its partners from a plaintiff general partner’s claim of fraud and breach of fiduciary duty in the Los Angeles Superior Court.
 The plaintiff sought in excess of $15,000,000 in damages.
 After a ten-day trial, the jury returned a unanimous defense verdict on a key factual issue.
-The plaintiff recovered no damages.
+Plaintiff recovered no damages.

+In November 2002, Mr. Benice tried this action in the Tenth Judicial District Court in Minnesota.
+Mr. Benice successfully defended his client QAI, Inc. from plaintiff Coleman Enterprises, Inc.'s claims against QAI, Inc. for in excess of $12,000,000 in damages.
 Coleman sued QAI, Inc. for fraud and related claims, contending that QAI had acted wrongfully in administering a multimillion dollar telecommunications contract between QAI and Coleman.
 Mr. Benice also obtained a $5,400,000 judgment on QAI, Inc.’s counterclaim against Coleman for breach of contract.

 In June 2002, Mr. Benice successfully settled a portion of a securities fraud action pending in the O.C.
 Superior Court, on behalf of his clients, the plaintiffs, for $2,100,000.